 Currently, the Mevo Plus launch monitor officially supports golf simulation with E6 CONNECT, The Golf Club 2019, Creative Golf (with Golfisimo), Awesome Golf, and GSPro.

 E6 CONNECT is top-tier golf simulation software known for its quality and diverse range of features.

-The purchase of a Mevo+ comes with a trimmed version of E6 CONNECT for iOS.
-This software package includes five golf courses, seventeen practice ranges, and a darts minigame.
+It comes bundled with the Mevo+ in the form of a trimmed version for iOS and PC that includes ten golf courses, seventeen practice ranges, and a darts minigame.

 Beyond this, you can purchase the full version of E6 CONNECT for PC.
 This will give you access to the full gamut of features including:

 - a full driving range and practice area

 - full course play